TDG-Platform/docs/AOP_Strip_Processor.md

   * The 'enable_acomp' option runs the DG Atmospheric Compensation Process.
 The default setting is on (True).
 This will remove haze and provide the best surface reflectance output for spectral analysis of imagery.

 ##### Pansharpening
   * The 'enable_pansharpen' output is a high-resolution RGB image.
-The process merges the lower resolution multispectral image with the higer resolution panchromatic image to produce a high resolution multispectral image (RGB).
+The process merges the lower resolution multispectral image with the higher resolution panchromatic image to produce a high resolution multispectral image (RGB).
 The default is to run pansharpening.
 It must be set to 'False' if you want preserve the full 8-band or 4-band image from the input image.

 ##### Dynamic Range Adjustment
   * The default for 'enable_dra' is on (True) and it must be set to 'False' to produce a 4-band or 8-band image (+/- panchromatic band).
 For all other Dynamic Range Adjustment Settings:  [see below](#using-dynammic-range-adjustment)